tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 How a Test implementation responds when given a `Parameter` value that is not supported by the implementation is not specified.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
 Unless otherwise noted in properties of the `Specification`, Implementations MUST NOT use `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

-Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of `Response` objects is not feasible, but the logic of a `Specification` can be framed as a question on a data store.
+Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of `Response` objects is not feasible, but the logic of a specification (`hasExpectedResponse`) can be framed as a question on a data store.
 Such non-Framework implementations MUST NOT assert compliance with the BDQ standard.

 Within the `Response.result` for an `Amendment` Test, the order of key-value pairs is not specified and MAY vary.